 Descriptive Lexicon: Colors

 Color can be helpful in describing a specimen, especially if the normal color of the tissue or organ has been altered.
-Some tumors, tissues, or pathologic processes have very characteristic colors.
+Some tumors, tissues, or pathologic processes have very characteristic colors as seen in Table 8.

 Pathologic ProcessColor